 Rich Bishoff has been a WV licensed funeral director and embalmer since April 1987.
 He graduated from Pittsburgh Institute of Mortuary Science where he was the president of his graduating class, graduated Magna Cum Laude, and was awarded the Mu Sigma Alpha award for academics, citizenship, and character.
 He is former president and district governor of District One WVFDA.

-Rich lives with his wife, Janie, and their black lab, Ilsa, in the South Hills area of Charleston, where they have been for the last 28 years.
-They have two daughters, Amy, who is married to Will Evans, and both are graduates of GWHS and Marshall University, and Jacy, a graduate of GWHS and WVU.
+Rich lives with his wife, Janie, and their black lab, Ilsa, in the South Hills area of Charleston, where they have been for over 25 years.
+They have two daughters, Amy, who is married to Will Evans (both are graduates of GWHS and Marshall University), and Jacy, who is a graduate of GWHS and WVU.
 They both live and work locally.

 Rich is also a two-term former president of the Kanawha City Lions Club.
 Through his commitment with Lions Club, Rich collects glasses, reads to and mentors middle school students, and previously coached the Horace Mann Middle School girls softball team.

 Rich enjoys spending time with his family, golfing, grilling and using his smoker on his deck, and hiking with his black lab, Ilsa.